AryaAkman/Open-F1-MCP-Server/README.md

     - "What was Max Verstappen's fastest lap in the last race?"

     - "Compare sector times for lap 1 between drivers 1 and 44 in session 9158"

+- ### Overtakes related usage examples
+    - "Show me all overtakes from the Monaco 2024 race"

+    - "How many times did driver 1 overtake someone in session 9158?"

+    - "Who overtook driver 44 in the last race?"

+    - "Show me all overtakes involving driver 16"

+    - "Which lap had the most overtakes in session 9158?"

+    - "Show me all battles between drivers 1 and 16" (can use both parameters)

 <br>